OphelieRutschmann/COS_machine_learning/01_Intro_Python_Project/README.md

-# Introduction to data analysis with python - final project
+# Introduction to data analysis with python - project

 This repository contains the jupyter notebook with the solutions for the final project of the first module.